WikiMin3R/ZetacoinE/README.md

 What is Zetacoin?
 ----------------

-Zetacoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
-Zetacoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Zetacoin is a well-established, yet experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Zetacoin uses peer-to-peer technology to operate with no central authority: managing transactions and UTXO issuance are carried out collectively by the network.
 Zetacoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Zetacoin Core software, see https://www.zetac.org/.
+For more information, as well as an immediately useable, binary version of the Zetacoin Core software, see https://ewmci.info

 License
 -------